ionixjunior/ionixjunior.dev/src/content/en/posts/2024-08-09-swiftui-basics-project-structure-views-and-previews.md

 social_image: "swiftui-basics-project-structure-views-and-previews.en.webp"
 +++

-<p class="intro"><span class="dropcap">T</span>his is a new post of the "100 Days of SwiftUI" series.
+This is a new post of the "100 Days of SwiftUI" series.
 In today's post we'll embark on a fundamental journey: understanding the core structure of a SwiftUI app.
 We'll demystify the Xcode project setup and explore the essential building blocks of every SwiftUI masterpiece.
-Let's get started!</p>
+Let's get started!

 ## Creating a New SwiftUI Project